Dungeons & Dragons controversies: Patricia Pulling and BADD

-Patricia Pulling was an anti-occult campaigner from Richmond, Virginia and the founder of Bothered About Dungeons & Dragons (BADD).
+Patricia Pulling was an anti-occult campaigner from Richmond, Virginia, and the founder of Bothered About Dungeons & Dragons (BADD).
 This one-person advocacy group was dedicated to the elimination of Dungeons & Dragons and other such games.
 Pulling founded BADD in 1982 after her son Irving died by suicide; she continued her advocacy until her death in 1997.
 As her son had played D&D, she filed a wrongful death lawsuit against her son's high school principal, holding him responsible for what she claimed was a D&D curse placed upon her son shortly before his death.
-She later filed suit against TSR, the publishers of the game at the time.
+She later filed suit against TSR, the game's publisher at the time.

-The case against TSR was dismissed in 1984, and most of Pulling's claims were disproven by reporters.
-In 1990, science fiction and fantasy author Michael A. Stackpole authored The Pulling Report, a review highly critical of Patricia Pulling and BADD's methods of data collection, analysis, and reporting.
-When Pulling's lawsuits were dismissed, she founded BADD and began publishing information to promote her belief that D&D encouraged Satanism, rape, suicide, and a litany of immoral and illegal practices.
+The case against TSR was dismissed in 1984, and reporters disproved most of Pulling's claims.
+In 1990, science fiction and fantasy author Michael A. Stackpole authored The Pulling Report, a review highly critical of Pulling and BADD's methods of data collection, analysis, and reporting.
+When Pulling's lawsuits were dismissed, she founded BADD and began publishing information to promote her belief that D&D encouraged Satanism, rape, suicide, and many other immoral and illegal practices.

 BADD effectively ceased to exist after Pulling died of cancer in 1997.